-- If using production tests for acceptance, submit test results to the engineer for review prior to incorporating the material into the work.
-Production test results are valid for a period of 3 years. - [2] For 3-inch material, obtain samples at load-out. - [3] If the actual quantity overruns 9000 tons, create overrun sublots to test at a rate of one additional placement test for each 3000 tons, or fraction of 3000 tons, of overrun. - 3.
-No control charts are required.
+- [1] Submit production test results to the engineer for review prior to incorporating the material into the work.
+Production test results are valid for a period of 3 years. - [2] If the actual quantity overruns 6,000 tons, on the next day of placement perform one randomly selected placement test for each 3000 tons, or fraction of 3000 tons, of overrun. - [3] If the actual quantity overruns 9000 tons, on the next day of placement perform one randomly selected placement test for each 3000 tons, or fraction of 3000 tons, of overrun. - [4] For 3-inch material or lift thickness of 3-inch or less, obtain samples at load-out. - Divide the aggregate into uniformly sized sublots for testing - 2.
+Stockpile testing for concrete pavement recycled in place will be sampled on the first day of production. - 3.
+Until a four point running average is established, individual placement tests will be used for acceptance.
 Submit aggregate load-out and placement test results to the engineer within one business day of obtaining the sample.
 Assure that all properties are within the limits specified for each test. - 4.
-Department verification testing is optional for quantities of 6000 tons or less. - (3) Material represented by a sublot with any property outside the specification limits is nonconforming.
+Material represented by a sublot with any property outside the specification limits is nonconforming.
 The department may reject material or otherwise determine the final disposition of nonconforming material as specified in standard spec 106.5.